See's Candies: History

+A box of See's Candies Assorted Chocolates.

 In 1972, the See family sold the company, which generated $4 million in pre-tax profit that year, to Berkshire Hathaway for $25 million.
 On January 3, 1972, Blue Chip obtained a controlling interest in See's Candy Shops.
 Blue Chip later acquired 100% of See's for an overall price of $25 million.
 Wesco Financial Corporation was an 80.1% owned subsidiary of Blue Chip Stamps until its complete merger into Berkshire Hathaway in 2011.
 Warren Buffett has called See's "the prototype of a dream business" (2007).
 At a 1996 luncheon in San Francisco, Charlie Munger revealed that See's was the first high quality business that Berkshire ever bought.
 Previous to that point, Berkshire had focused on undervalued assets that could be bought cheaply.
 The See's acquisition influenced their commitment to buying businesses with a strong reputation and brand recognition.
 See's production and warehouse workers are unionized.

 The "couverture" chocolate used by See's is provided by the nearby Guittard Chocolate Company, and nuts come from Mariani Nut Company of nearby Winters, California.
 On June 20, 2012, See's Candies was recognized by the Guinness Book of World Records for the world's largest lollipop, a giant chocolate lollipop weighing 7,003 lb and measuring 4 ft 8.75 in long, 3 ft 6 in wide, and 5 ft 11 in high, equivalent to 145,000 regular-size lollipops.
 The previous largest lollipop record stood at 6,514 lb.

 As of 2025, the price of See's chocolates is more than $30 a pound.